 Hennepin County requested that Minn-LInK explore the feasibility of prospective longitudinal study of children enrolled in Strong Beginnings (SB) child care programs, utilizing the Hennepin University Partnership (HUP) master agreement.
 Findings from this work are intended to inform planning for future longitudinal study as well as explore what initial outcome measures are available on SB children.

-Issue 8: Are Attendance Gains Sustained?
+Minn-LInK Brief 8 - Are Attendance Gains Sustained?
 A Follow-up on the Educational and Child Welfare Outcomes of Students with Child Welfare Involvement for Educational Neglect

 Minn-LInK Report Brief—Special Topic No. 8, Summer 2009